Setting server passwords, RPC options, and plug-in timeouts

 Port Number Specifies the name and port number for the target plug-in server.
 Password Specifies the password for the target plug-in server.
 The server name and port number create a unique entry.
 If you modify a server name or port number, the password is cleared.
 If you remove the password for a particular entry, you can specify a server name and port number with no password for that entry.
 The next time you display the table, the entry is not displayed.
 The edit masked option is not supported in tables on forms.
 Therefore, when you type a new password in the Password column, it is visible.
 Saved passwords are masked.
 DSO Server DSO Local Password Specifies the password that a DSO server uses to access this AR System server.
 If you change DSO Server password, you must also change the target password for any DSO servers that connect to this AR System server.
 See Configuring BMC Remedy Distributed Server Option.
+When working with server groups, use the same DSO and Application Service password for all servers in the group.
 DSO Local RPC Program Number Specifies a dedicated (private) RPC program number that a DSO server uses for all communication with the AR System server.
 If you leave this field blank, the fast and list queues process all distributed operations.
 Target connection settings tables Specifies RPC program numbers, TCP/IP ports, and DSO passwords that a DSO server uses when accessing remote AR System servers.
 See Configuring BMC Remedy Distributed Server Option.
 Remote Workflow Local Password Specifies the password that another AR System server uses to access this server through workflow.
 If you change this password, you must also change the appropriate remote workflow target password on any server containing workflow that connects to this server.
 Server Name

 Specifies the name of the remote server.